-11. Any member whose appearance, conduct, associations or affiliations, at or away from APBA sanctioned events, which are deemed not conducive to the best interests of APBA or who exhibits conduct which is inappropriate, offensive, abrasive or in bad taste; bad taste, and persons who have been convicted of criminal activity may be denied membership or a license or may be excluded or suspended from APBA at the discretion of the Chairman.

-A. The yellow/red card system may now be used for on- and off-water infractions during a sanctioned event.
+- Roll call of all drivers and riders and boats they will drive for the day - Course description and rules, including reviewing the course map. - Review of flags to be used - Comments by Scorer and Inspector - Question and Answer - Use of any additional safety devices like one-way radio transmitters and dash light systems. - 11.
+Any member whose appearance, conduct, associations, or affiliations, at or away from APBA sanctioned events, which are deemed not conducive to the best interests of APBA or who exhibits conduct which is inappropriate, offensive, or abrasive and persons who have been convicted of criminal activity may be denied membership or a license or may be excluded or suspended from APBA at the discretion of the Chairman. - A. The yellow/red card system may now be used for on- and off-water infractions during a sanctioned event.

-1st offense: Verbal warning.

-2nd offense: Yellow card.
-Driver is not permitted to run for the remainder of the event.

-3rd offense: Second yellow card.
-Driver is not permitted to run for the remainder of that event or the next event that is scheduled within 500 miles of the driver's address on file with the APBA.

-4th offense: Red card.
+- i) 1st offense: Verbal warning. - ii) 2nd offense: Yellow card.
+Driver is not permitted to run for the remainder of the event. - iii) 3rd offense: Second yellow card.
+Driver is not permitted to run for the remainder of that event or the next event that is scheduled within 500 miles of the driver's address on file with the APBA. - iv) 4th offense: Red card.
 Driver is not permitted to run for the remainder of that season.
 (A) For APBA members, a driver is not permitted to run for the balance of the event and for a period of six months from the Monday after the infraction.
-(B) For single event members, a driver is not permitted to run for the balance of the event and for a period of one year beginning the Monday after the infraction.

-- B. Both the referee and the vintage driver's representative are permitted to issue warnings, yellow and red cards.
+(B) For single event members, a driver is not permitted to run for the balance of the event and for a period of one year beginning the Monday after the infraction. - B. Both the referee and/or the vintage driver's representative are permitted to issue warnings, yellow and red cards.
 If the referee or driver's representative deems an offense serious enough, a red card may be issued at any time without first issuing a yellow card.
-A yellow card may also be issued at any time without first issuing a warning. - C. The Referee referee and/or driver's representative must notify the V&H representative for the region hosting the event of all warnings, yellow and red cards at the event within 48 hours of the offense.
+A yellow card may also be issued at any time without first issuing a warning. - C. The referee and/or driver's representative must notify the V&H representative for the region hosting the event of all warnings, yellow and red cards at the event within 48 hours of the offense.
 Such notification must be copied to the referee of the event at which the infraction took place.
-The V&H region representative must in turn notify V&H representatives by email or phone within 48 hours. - D. According to APBA rules, appeals may be made to the APBA on all offenses.
+The V&H region representative must in turn notify V&H representatives by email or phone within 48 hours.

+D. According to APBA rules, appeals may be made to the APBA on all offenses.

-12. It must be stressed that NONE of these events are competitive in nature but rather are exhibitions of vintage boats boats.
+12. It must be stressed that NONE of these events are competitive in nature but rather are exhibition